Should You Buy ZERO PARADES at Launch?

 Should I buy ZERO PARADES on day one?

-Buy day one if you want a blind narrative CRPG run; wait if you need performance, Steam Deck, PS5, or achievement-route certainty.
+Buy day one if you want a blind narrative CRPG run; wait if you need PS5 timing, achievement-route certainty, or player-tested performance on your exact setup.

 Should achievement hunters wait?